Amazona auropalliata – Yellow-naped Amazon

 Yellow-naped Amazon - Amazona auropalliata (Lesson, R, 1842) - are medium sized parrots with an overall green plumage.
 They are common in captivity in USA, less common in Europe.

-These charming parrots love to fool around and show off by spreading the tail feathers and lifting their wings while "talking".
+These charming parrots love to fool around and show off by spreading the tail feathesrs and lifting their wings while "talking".

 They are very intelligent and can learn to mimic words and simple sentences.
 Some have a vocabulary of up to 300 words!